ENGR523/ENGR523.github.io/syllabus.md

 2030 Luddy Hall

 ## Schedule

 09:30A-10:45A   Monday/Wednesday
 IF 4012 (Luddy Hall)

 ## Prerequisites

-This class *assumes you are familiar with embedded systems* (ENGR 314, CSCI P442, or equivalent).
-We will assume familiarity with topics such as low-level programming for embedded processors (C/assembly), basic hardware structures (ADCs, DACs, timers, etc), and basic familiarity with testbench equipment (multimeter/oscilloscope).
+This class *assumes you are somewhat familiar with embedded systems*.
+Ideally this means you have taken ENGR 314 or CSCI P442.
+However, at a minimum, you should be familiar with low-level systems broadly, *i.e.*  ENGR 210 or CSCI C335.
+We will assume familiarity with topics such as low-level programming (C/assembly), and high-level programming (Python).

 Students without such background are advised to consult the instructor.